venu0245/Scripting/quotes.md

   whoami $USER
   [root@localhost ~]# echo "whoami $USER"
   whoami root

-  [root@localhost ~]# echo 'date is `date`'
+ .when use $ sysmbol we use double qoutes " " [root@localhost ~]# echo 'date is `date`'
   date is `date`
   [root@localhost ~]# echo "date is `date`"